kmwtechnology/lucille/lucille-plugins/lucille-api/README.md

 This setup ensures reliable Dropwizard integration testing and avoids logger conflicts.

 **Note**: The API will only store details for the last 10,000 runs.
 If you need this information, you will need to persist it yourself.
+Similarly, only 10,000 configs can be stored by the API.

 ## Development